Translate page into:

 - We take this course so that no one should blame us about this generous gift that is being administered by us, for we aim at what is honorable not only in the Lord’s sight but also in the sight of man.

 Paul was given a large gift from the church to take to Jerusalem, which of necessity had to be physically taken from places so far away to Jerusalem that it would inevitably raise questions as to its vulnerability to misuse.
 Paul was deeply sensitive to any negative inferences in relationship to himself in this matter, as is clear from this verse.
 He held himself accountable to God and to man.
 His decision was that local church delegates would accompany the monies, thereby ensuring an independent accountability for the money.

 Paul didn't want the money and neither should message pastors.
 A minister should get paid a reasonable wage - not the highest and not the lowest in the congregation.
 We believe that the Bible teaches that.

 But what is not acceptable is also one of the most telling features in most message churches - a complete lack of accountability with respect to the tithes of the church.
 Ministers for the most part have total control and the trustees who are legally charged by the law to ensure that there is accountability for the funds turn tail and run.

 As a result, monetary misuse and abuse of tithes in message churches is the norm.
 Trustees and boards refuse to hold the ministry accountable and so the ministry simply walks away with the money.
 While this is not the case in all message churches, it is the case in most.

-How are we supposed to use our money?
+How are Christians supposed to use their money?=

 Everything we own is God's.
 We are simply His stewards.
 So what are we supposed to do with the money that he has placed on our care?